SonyMonthonaRK/SonyMonthonaRK/README.md

 - 👋 Hi, I’m @SonyMonthonaRK
-- 👀 I’m interested in Data Analyst and Machine Learning
+- 👀 I’m interested in Data Analyst and Data Scientist
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Data Science and Data Analyst
 - 📫 How to reach me https://www.linkedin.com/in/sonymonthonark/